11x256/11x256.github.io/_posts/2024-03-25-Threat Hunting 4  Loading events in pandas dataframe.markdown

 tags: Threat hunting sysmon Threat-hunting windows logs ELK
 published: true
 ---
+# Loading sysmon events in pandas dataframe
 In the past article, we used powershell scripting to filter the events and perform basic querying, in this article we will load sysmon logs into python, and explore some powerful queries that we can apply to our data to gain better understanding of it.

-# Exporting events to xml
+## Exporting events to xml
 The first step is to export sysmon events from the event log in xml format.
 This can be done either using get-winevent, or wevtutil.
 But, it seems that wevtutil is much faster .

 This command uses **wevtutil.exe** to dump the logs to **exported-eventlog.xml** file on the desktop in XML format.